pacopink/redis-cluster-docker/README.md

 run build.sh to build a customized docker image named : redis-cluster

-## Step 2: run 6 docker containers from image 'redis-clsuter'
+## Step 2: run 6 docker containers from image 'redis-cluster'

 run 'docker-run-nodes.sh', then you will get 6 independent docker containers of redis instance, named redis-node[0-5] which listens to localhost:701[0-5]